Repository Structure

 The Anthologies Directory

 The anthologies directory houses child directories for each anthology to be published on the LEMDO platform (e.g., dre, emee, ise, lemdo, moms, qme).
 Each child directory contains files concerning the particular anthology.
-For more information on our anthologies, read Anthologies.
+For more information on our anthologies, read Introduction to Anthologies.

-The Cascading Style Sheets Directory
+The Cascading Style Sheets Folder

-The Documentation Directory
+The Documentation Folder

-The Facsimiles Directory
+The Facsimiles Folder

-The Images Directory
+The Images Folder

 The Policy Directory